 During these last several months, we as people and team members have evolved so much personally and professionally, it only made sense to realign our newsletter.
-So, without further ado in these accelerated times, we’re here to bring you a more personable and valuable newsletter to meet your MarCom needs.
+So, without further ado in these accelerated times, we’re here to bring you a more personable and valuable piece of content to meet your MarCom needs.
 And in the spirit of authenticity, transparency and engagement, feel free to reach out with suggestions, comments or praise!

 Storytelling in the Time of COVID-19